LA Network Manager

 Refer to the LA Network Manager Help for complete details.

-Supporting Windows® and Mac OS X® operating systems, the LA Network Manager 2 remote control software provides control and monitoring of up to 253 L-Acoustics® amplified controllers within the L-Acoustics ® L-NET Ethernet network.
+Supporting Windows® and Mac OS X® operating systems, the LA Network Manager 3 remote control software provides control and monitoring of up to 253 L-Acoustics® amplified controllers and processors within the L-Acoustics ® L-NET Ethernet network.

 An application-driven approach

-The Setup page allows the user to create all unit and group objects composing the sound system.
+The Setup page allows the user to create amplified controller and processor unit and group objects composing the sound system.
 Units and groups can be freely placed in the workspace in a way reflecting their true location in the field.
 Unit types, IP addresses, presets, input mode and routing can be easily defined for each individual unit as well as for a multiple selection of units.
 Copy/Paste standard functions allow for instantaneous design of symmetric systems.
-Set-up can be done off line with virtual units or by going on line with connected units.
+Set-up can be done offline with virtual units or by going online with connected units.
+A session file can also be created by importing a Soundvision file.
+This automatically creates units and groups on the workspace and populates the groups with the gain, delay and eq settings worked in Soundvision.

-The Tuning page gives access to gain, delay, polarity, Array morphing and EQ processing resources offered by the DSP embedded in each individual amplified controller, adding two IIR filters to the existing set.
+The Tuning page gives access to gain, delay, polarity, EQ processing resources, the matrix mixer and bus parameters offered by the DSP of amplified controller or processors.
+In addition, the Array Morphing tool provides the same sonic signature to all L-Acoustics line sources within the same installation with a frequency response adjustable from flat (classical music) to enhanced LF (live rock).
 Quick access to mute on unit and group objects allows for fast signal distribution verification and easy tuning of each subset of the system.
 All other parameters are logically sorted within the tabs of the Unit Control Panel and the Group Control Panel.
-Opening up these panels keeps the workspace visible at all times and a thematic view slider sets what parameters are represented on the Unit Objects on the workspace.
-Therefore output levels and headroom can be controlled while setting gains, for instance.
+Opening these panels keeps the workspace visible at all times and a thematic view slider sets what parameters are represented on the Unit Objects on the workspace.
+Therefore, output levels and headroom can be controlled while setting gains, for instance.

 In the Live page, users need to confirm all actions that may have an impact on the show and prevent unwanted entries.
 These confirmations may also be enabled for the Setup and Tuning page by activating the Show mode.